Ooooh la la!! This is my Pièce de résistance!! Crêpe Suzette Crêpe Cake. All 40 layers of it.

 This post was originally set to post on the 14th, Bastille day, but with a few technical difficulties at home ( life happens you know) I wasn’t able to.
 So today it is.
 My mom and I joke about celebrating Bastille day with eating a French style dessert or cake of sorts.
 Or just cake.
 Because of ” Let them Eat Cake” day.
 It was only rumored that Marie Antoinette spoke those infamous words “Let them eat cake!” when told the citizens of France were starving while she and her court luxuriated in comfort, but that statement is legendarily reported to have contributed to her beheading by guillotine, for reasons of Treason, at the Bastille in 1793.** I think that was a bit extreme, but then again life was a little harsher back then.
 Whether she uttered those words or not, I celebrate Bastille Day with cake.
 Without the fear of beheading.

-This cake is was made in honor of World Market’s Bastille Day Summer in Paris Sweepstakes.
-You don’t win this cake, you win a trip for two to Paris!!
+This cake is was made in honor of World Market’s Bastille Day Summer in Paris Sweepstakes. (from 2013) You don’t win this cake, you win a trip for two to Paris!!
 How amazing, right?
 I have always wanted to go to Paris.
 Its such a beautiful city, and everyone I know that has gone to see it just loves it.
 (Click on the picture below to head to the sweepstakes entry form).
 World Market and Lorina French Soda’s has teamed up for this amazing trip of a lifetime!
+(Contest is over)

 You know what goes great with cake?
 Especially a Crepe Suzette Cake?
 Why my version of a mimosa that is!!